What is a delegation?

 What is the purpose of the Delegations Manual / LocoDelegations?

-The Delegations Manual makes the distinction between governance and management activities for the effective operation of Council
+The delegations register makes the distinction between governance and management activities for the effective operation of Council.

-The Delegations Manual also provides for specific delegations relating to finance, regulatory functions and statutory responsibilities devolved to Council through legislation
+The delegations register also provides for specific delegations relating to finance, regulatory functions and statutory responsibilities devolved to Council through legislation.

 Is it compulsory for Council to have a Delegations Manual / LocoDelegations?

 There's no legal requirement for a Manual, but individual delegations are required.
-Capturing these in a manual provides greater transparency and accountability and is a key risk management tool for Council in terms of ensuring legislative compliance.
+Capturing these in a manual or online system provides greater transparency and accountability and is a key risk management tool for Council in terms of ensuring legislative compliance.

 How often are the delegations reviewed?